MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-HoldComplianceRule.md

 ## SYNOPSIS
 This cmdlet is available only in Security & Compliance Center PowerShell.
 For more information, see [Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/scc-powershell).

-Use the Remove-HoldComplianceRule cmdlet to remove preservation rules from the Microsoft Purview portal.
+Use the Remove-HoldComplianceRule cmdlet to remove preservation rules from the Microsoft Purview compliance portal.

 **Note**: The Remove-HoldComplianceRule cmdlet has been replaced by the Remove-RetentionComplianceRule cmdlet.
 If you have scripts that use Remove-HoldComplianceRule, update them to use Remove-RetentionComplianceRule.